The process of learning bakasana B

 On the other hand you might arrive at this posture more on the bendy side.
 You might have the experience when you lean into the hands in bakasana A or jump into the pose in bakasana B that it feels unstable or like you can’t quite trust your upper body to hold you in space.
 A lot of students have a fear of falling forward onto their face.
 If this is the case, then it’s critical to create the positive patterns that create the stability and security that you seek.
 For those that are more flexible and lacking in strength, it’s critical to build that strength in a static way before taking on the most advanced way of getting into bakasana B.

 Create a relationship with serratus anterior

 Serratus is the key muscle that stabilizes the scapula.
-We often see more clearly when the serratus is not active, as the scapula wings out, or gets pushed or pulled by other muscles that should not necessarily be so strongly activated.
-When we activate the serratus, in addition to the obvious deltoids and triceps, the scapula will be more stable and help create a generally more secure feeling as you lean your weight forward.
+We often see more clearly when the serratus is not active.
+In that case we might see the scapula wing out.
+We might also see the scapula get pushed or pulled by other muscles that should not be so strongly activated.
+When we activate the serratus, in addition to the deltoids and triceps, the scapula will be more stable.
+That will help create a more secure feeling as you lean your weight forward.

 The serratus is also a protractor of the scapula.
 This means that the shoulder blades move forward around the front of the torso.
 In this posture, because your hands are on the floor, when you activate this muscle it actually lifts your chest and torso away from the hands.
 Since the hands can’t go forward into the floor, they are stabilized, and the stabilization on that end means something else has to move, in this case the torso.